 An opportunity to make mistakes

-The background for the new virtual exams is that new less invasive techniques with balloon and stent treatment have replaced many classic open vascular surgeries.
+The background for the new virtual exams is that new minimal invasive techniques using balloon and stent have replaced many classic open vascular surgeries.

 “They made all of their mistakes on the simulator,” said PhD student and physician, Jonathan Lawaetz Rasmussen who is in charge of leading future specialists in vascular surgery through three simulation modules, each with a dedicated exam.
 “They have to complete three modules with me during the program.
 Each module is focused on an underlying disease, so that they get trained on the most important techniques.
 Physicians must pass module one before proceeding to module two and so on.
 They are allowed to practice as many simulation sessions as they want until they pass twice in a row.
 Only at this point we are certain that they acquired the necessary skills.
 They do not get the course approved until they are proficient enough.”